wtrawlings/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] Why would you use class component over function components (removing hooks from the question)?

 That's a good question.
 First, it may be because you are on a team that uses class components instead of functional components.
 Hook (functional) components are less code, easier to read, and test.
+I really like the functional over the class (as you can probalbly tell).

 - [ ] Name three lifecycle methods and their purposes.